Using the Serial Console

 To connect to a particular node, type

-To disconnect from the console session, type
+To disconnect from the console session, press

-Ctrl and then
+Ctrl key and ']' key together, then type

 Serial Console Logs